natethegreate/hent-AI/README.md

 Simply delete your current weights.h5 file, and replace with the new one.
 Please keep the model named as weights.h5

 ESRGAN is using Twittman's fatal pixels model for 4x superscaling.
 It is not on this repo as it is protected by MPL-2.0.
+Download the model 340000 [here](https://de-next.owncube.com/index.php/s/mDGmi7NgdyyQRXL) from his repo.

 ## Requirements